 - Copyright and Permissions: Any article published on Transpositions is archived with the British Library, but copyright remains with the author.

-- Reprints: Reprints are permitted two months after initial publication here at Transpositions, and we ask that any reprints contain a line indicating the article was first published on Transpositions.
+- Reprints: Reprints are permitted three months after initial publication here at Transpositions, and we ask that any reprints contain a line indicating the article was first published on Transpositions.
 We also reserve the right to rerun your article at a later date.

 - Originality: We require all submissions to be original works that are not published elsewhere, and that are not under consideration for publication elsewhere.